Current Pathology Residents

 Being a pathologist allows us to explore beyond what is seen with the naked eye, It involves solving a puzzle to help patients and form a complete picture of what is happening.

-2. Why did you choose UT Health, San Antonio?
-I chose UT Health San Antonio because I could see the human quality that everyone in the program has, from my rotations to the interview they made me feel very welcome.
+2. Why did you choose UT Health, San Antonio?: I chose UT Health San Antonio because I could see the human quality that everyone in the program has, from my rotations to the interview they made me feel very welcome.
 Also, because it is a big program, very academic, with a lot of variety of cases and possibilities to learn.

-3. What do you like about living in San Antonio?
-Since I first visited San Antonio and had the opportunity to live there for a while, I realized that it is an incredible city.
+3. What do you like about living in San Antonio?: Since I first visited San Antonio and had the opportunity to live there for a while, I realized that it is an incredible city.
 It is big but at the same time it feels cozy and small, the living costs are not so high, and the people are very friendly.
 There are all kinds of activities you can do in your free time.
 Also, there are people from all over the world living here and that gives you the possibility to meet and learn a lot from all of them.

-Rebecca Thompson, DO
+Rebecca Thompson, DO, MPH

 thompsonr3@uthscsa.edu